Want to earn big bucks for all your blog posts with the best article writing? Join the club.

 3. Read Everything You Can Get Your Hands On

 Ever watched the TV show “The Middle?”
 To earn more money as a writer, you must become Brick Heck-lite from the ABC sitcom.
 Brick, played by Atticus Shaffer, reads everything, including product labels.
 That, of course, is an extreme example.
 Still, it helps illustrate a very important point:

 “The more I read, the better writer I become, because it expands my vocabulary and knowledge, and it teaches me how to write different styles and topics,” Brunswick said.

 4. Become an Expert on a Niche Topic

-Rogers, like Brunswick, comes from a humble writing background – she says she took one creative writing class in college “on a whim.”
+Ryan, like Brunswick, comes from a humble writing background – he says she took one creative writing class in college “on a whim.”
 These days, the 27-year-old Wilmington, N.C. writer’s first novel, “Icebound,” (HarperImpulse) will hit bookshelves Aug.
 14, 2014.
 Her niche?
 Erotica.

 “Now I can’t stop writing,” she says.
 “I literally write every day, even when I’m not working.”